acostajake/react-todo-jaac/README.md

 First fork this repo into your own github account.
 Once you've made a fork of the repo, clone the fork to your local machine.

-When you are done with the coding challenge, go ahead and push it back up to github.
+When you are done with the coding challenge, go ahead and push it back up to github and submit a PR.
 You can do multiple pushes if you'd like.
 The goal is to complete this in under 1 hour, but if you need more time that is fine as we will review it tomorrow.

 ```